Elena Risteska: 2008 - present

 In late 2014, she was a contestant of the second season of the Serbian version of Your Face Sounds Familiar.
 She imitated artists such as Nina Badric, Severina, Jennifer Lopez, and Esma Redzepova.
 She won only in the fifth week, as Jennifer Lopez singing "Booty", but she was chosen by the public to participate in the finals.
 She placed as the runner-up in the finals as Beyoncé, singing "End of Time".

+In 2022, she performed her song "Dozivotno" together with Macedonian singer Karolina Gočeva at the latter's New Year's Eve performance on Macedonian Radio Television (MRT).
+The live performance video was released on the singer's official YouTube channel on 26 July 2023.

 Artistry

 Influences

 Risteska is best known for her distinct mezzo-soprano vocal range and stage presence.
 Throughout her career, Risteska has drawn frequent comparisons to Beyonce and Christina Aguilera.
 In terms of vocals, choreography and stage presence, she has been citing both as influences in her work.
 She has also covered Beyonce's song Halo in 2010.
 She stated in an interview that in her earliest youth, Celine Dion and Whitney Houston were her main influences, but as she grew she found more inspiration in Beyonce Knowles and Christina Aguilera.
-In 2010, Risteska also covered "Hit The Road Jack" with Lambe Alabakovski.
+In 2010, Risteska also covered "Hit the Road Jack" with Lambe Alabakovski.